1. FORMATION AND ACCEPTANCE

 16.2 No Guarantee of Continuous Availability or Accuracy

-Terna does not warrant or guarantee uninterrupted availability, continuous connectivity, exact positioning accuracy, or error-free operation of the Solution where performance is affected by External Dependencies.
+Terna does not warrant or guarantee uninterrupted availability, continuous connectivity, exact positioning accuracy, continuous RTK correction availability, data transmission, cloud availability or error-free operation of the Solution where performance is affected by External Dependencies.
+Variations in positioning accuracy, latency, calibration results, availability or performance caused by External Dependencies, environmental factors or site-specific conditions shall not constitute a defect, nonconformance or breach of this Agreement.

 16.3 Allocation of Responsibility

-Terna shall not be responsible or liable for any failure, delay, inaccuracy, interruption, or degradation of the Solution to the extent caused by:
+Terna shall not be responsible or liable for any failure, delay, inaccuracy, interruption or degradation of the Solution to the extent caused by External Dependencies; Force Majeure events under Section 25; Customer site conditions, machinery, power supply, connectivity, data, files, models or failure to meet installation or operating prerequisites; or Customer’s use of the Solution outside the Documentation or agreed scope.

 16.4 No Operational or Production Guarantee

-The Solution is a decision-support and measurement tool and does not replace professional judgment, site verification, or operational controls.
+The Solution is a decision-support and measurement tool and does not replace professional judgment, site verification, operator training, safety controls or operational controls.
+Terna does not guarantee any specific operational, financial, production, accuracy, fuel, material, labour, environmental or commercial outcomes.

 16.5 Customer Verification and Operational Responsibility

-Terna shall not be responsible or liable for any loss, damage, or cost arising from Customer’s reliance on outputs or results without appropriate verification or from errors in Customer’s machinery, operations, or personnel, even where such errors may be related to the use of the Solution.
+Customer remains solely responsible for verifying measurements, positioning data, coordinates, slopes, models, design files, settings, calibration, outputs and results generated by the Solution before, during and after use, and for determining appropriate operational actions.
+Terna shall not be responsible or liable for any loss, damage or cost arising from Customer’s reliance on outputs or results without appropriate verification or from errors in Customer machinery, operations, data or personnel, even where such errors may be related to use of the Solution.

-17. HIGH-RISK ACTIVITIES
+17. HIGH-RISK ACTIVITIES, COMPLIANCE

-The Solution is not designed, manufactured, or intended for use in life-critical, safety-critical, or hazardous applications where failure or malfunction could reasonably be expected to result in death, personal injury, or severe physical or environmental damage (“High-Risk Activities”).
+The Solution is not designed, manufactured or intended for use in life-critical, safety-critical or hazardous applications where failure or malfunction could reasonably be expected to result in death, personal injury or severe physical or environmental damage (“High-Risk Activities”).
+High-Risk Activities include, without limitation, use in life support systems, medical or emergency systems, autonomous or remotely controlled vehicles or machinery without appropriate human supervision, nuclear facilities, weapons systems, aviation, hazardous materials handling or other applications requiring fail-safe performance.

 Customer shall not use, and shall not permit any third party to use, the Solution for High-Risk Activities.
-Terna disclaims any liability arising from use of the Solution in violation of this section.
+Terna disclaims any liability arising from use of the Solution in violation of this Section.

 18. THIRD-PARTY APPLICATIONS AND SUBCONTRACTORS